kach92/trello-like/README.md

 An Front-end 2-days assessment from Maltem Consulting

 ## Installation Instructions
+1. Fork and clone the project
-1. Installs all the dependencies of the project using
+2. Installs all the dependencies of the project using
 ```
 npm install
 ````